 Ethics and Malpractice Statement:

-The JHIDC is committed in publishing and disseminating high-quality content publications.
-Our publication ethics and malpractice statement is based, on its large part, on the guidelines and standard developed by the Committee on Publication Ethics (COPE).
+The JHIDC is committed to publishing and disseminating high-quality content publications.
+Our publication ethics and malpractice statement is based, on its large part, on the guidelines and standards developed by the Committee on Publication Ethics (COPE).
 The appropriate duties and responsibilities of each individual are as set below:

 Responsibility of the Editor